Diversifying Midwifery in Our Communities Scholarship

 What is the Student’s Responsibility?

-70% of the tuition cost each semester and all material fees, equipment cost and photo copying (currently$15.00) per credit hour), book expenses (approximately$1200.00 for the entire program) and living and travel expenses while in the program (amount will vary for each student).
+70% of the tuition cost each semester.
+Students are required to purchase physical assessment equipment prior to the first semester, approximately $ 170.00.
+Book expenses are approximately$1400.00 for the entire program and living and travel expenses while in the program (amount will vary for each student).

 What are the Responsibilities of the Recipient once the Scholarship is Awarded?